emilycardwell/my-jobs/README.md

-# My Job Applications 2023
+# Job Application Data

-Collecting, examining, and visualizing information taken from job applications.
+Collecting, examining, and visualizing data from my job search in 2023.

 ***